-Whilst there is some shortfall in the requirements of the emerging Design Guide, it is not considered that these result in any significant harm to the amenities of future residential occupiers.
+Whilst there is some shortfall in the requirements of the Design Guide, this is both emerging (not adopted) and guidance only.
+Furthermore, the majority of gardens are also wide such that they remain sufficient spaces and there will be no significant harm to the amenities of future residential occupiers.